MCV-2025-C1-Project/Team4/README.md

 # TEAM 4

-This project provides scripts for content-based image retrieval using color histograms and various distance metrics.
-Follow the instructions below to set up and execute the code.
+This project provides scripts for content-based image retrieval using both global (histogram-based) and local (keypoint-based) descriptors.

+## Week 4 - Keypoint-Based Image Retrieval

+Week 4 introduces **keypoint-based descriptors** for image matching, transitioning from global histogram methods to local feature detection and matching:

+- **Keypoint Descriptors**: RootSIFT, SIFT, ORB, BRISK, KAZE, AKAZE, SURF, and more
+- **Feature Matching**: BruteForce and FLANN-based matchers with ratio test filtering
+- **Geometric Verification**: Homography-based scoring using RANSAC
+- **Multiple Painting Detection**: Automatic splitting of images containing multiple artworks
+- **Mask Generation**: Variance-based background removal (HSV S+V channels)
+- **Visualization**: Interactive and saved visualizations of query results

+See [`query_by_sample.py`](#main-script-query_by_samplepy-week-4) for the main Week 4 script and [`libs_week4/`](#core-library-libs_week4) for implementation details.

 ## Installation